bitblit/Chirp/V00/README.md

 if you fork, and later I make changes, you'll need to pull and merge, so you may wanna wait to fork until the end.
 And if you **DO** fork, remember that the clone commands should be for your repo, not mine.

+## New and Different
+* I used to recommend getting an HTTPS certificate, but now that AWS offers them for free we will be just creating one of those in the course of the instruction.

 ## Getting started